meduzen/cachemap/README.md

 (@todo: move this to issues)

 - IndexedDB save/load (IndexedDB is the only reliable browser storage that [can store `Map` objects](because it’s compatible with `Map` objects: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#javascript_types)).
-- LRU (last recently used) to delete oldest created or oldest accessed items when the cache size reaches a given limit.
+- LRU (last recently used) to delete oldest created or oldest accessed entries when the cache size reaches a given limit.
 - Evaluate the need/benefits to use `WeakMap`.
 - Enrich map with convenient functions like `deleteMany`.
 It could be part of another class extending the base `CacheMap`.
 We could name it `SuperCacheMap` or `RichCacheMap` or something like this.